kdestin/pytest-iovis/README.md

 - **[pytest-notebook]** plugin uses approval/snapshot testing to guard against regressions in notebook output.

+## Plugin Name

+_Iovis_ is the singular [genitive case](https://en.wikipedia.org/wiki/Genitive_case) of _Iuppiter_.

+Which is the Latin name of the Roman god Jupiter, from which the planet and [Jupyter Notebooks] take their namesake.

 [jupyter notebooks]: https://jupyter.org/
 [pytest]: https://docs.pytest.org/en/latest/
 [pytest-notebook]: https://github.com/chrisjsewell/pytest-notebook